 What’s the benefit of eating for your metabolic type?

-- Your digestion system will work better, so your body has less waste and fewer toxins in the bloodstream that make it hard for your cells to work properly (this includes both food-based toxins like pesticides from conventionally grown produce and environmental toxins from pollution).
-That’s why people who eat well and exercise regularly tend to live longer: not only because their metabolisms stay fast, so they don’t gain weight easily; but also because their bodies can cleanse themselves of toxic substances that build up over time and cause damage on a cellular level—especially when we’re exposed daily through our skin contact to polluted air filled with harmful chemicals like carbon monoxide released by fossil fuels.
+• Your digestion system will work better, so your body has less waste and fewer toxins in the bloodstream, making it hard for your cells to work properly (including food-based toxins like pesticides from conventionally grown produce and environmental toxins from pollution).
+That’s why people who eat well and exercise regularly tend to live longer: not only because their metabolisms stay fast, so they don’t gain weight easily, but also because their bodies can cleanse themselves of toxic substances that build up over time and cause damage on a cellular level—especially when we’re exposed daily through our skin contact to polluted air filled with harmful chemicals like carbon monoxide released by fossil fuels.

 Are there any cons to eating for your metabolic type?